 - To make the topping, in a small bowl mix the sugar, cinnamon and finely chopped walnuts; set aside.

 - In a medium bowl combine flour, salt, baking powder, baking soda, cinnamon, and nutmeg; set aside.

 - In a separate large bowl cream butter and sugar.
 Add eggs and vanilla extract, and mix well.
 Gradually beat in flour mixture alternately with buttermilk.
 Stir in apples, walnuts, and semi-sweet chocolate chips.
 Pour into a greased 9x5x3 inch loaf pan.
 Sprinkle with topping.

-- Add 1 tablespoon of margarine as a binding ingredient to the crumb topping so it can properly adhere to the top of the bread loaf.
+- Add 1 tablespoon of butter as a binding agent to the crumb topping so it can properly adhere to the top of the bread loaf.

 Chocolate Apple Bread recipe slightly adapted from allrecipes.